 Again, do not forget to enter the descriptions for the Views that you create.

-With the help of CRED forms, you can create websites that facilitate front-end content submission and front-end user registration.
-CRED lets you build online directories and membership websites, with fully custom design, that your end users can easily modify without learning programming.
+With the help of Forms forms, you can create websites that facilitate front-end content submission and front-end user registration.
+Forms lets you build online directories and membership websites, with fully custom design, that your end users can easily modify without learning programming.

-As pointed out before, do not forget to write clear descriptions of your CRED forms.
+As pointed out before, do not forget to write clear descriptions of your Toolset forms.

 To show off your theme, together with the Toolset-elements that you’ve built, you should create sample content, which includes the site’s homepage, and other main pages that depict different features of the theme.